 It shouldn't be hard to figure out who to ask about something at Octopus.
 This section gives a high-level overview of each of the departments at Octopus, how they're organized, and who's leading each one.
-It also explains a bit about how we think about management at Octopus.

 At a high level, Octopus is organized into a handful of departments, in no particular order:

 Trust, Security, and Operations